codeformio/codeform.io/content/docs/cloud-native-handbook/repositories.md

 ---
-title: "Organizing Code & Config"
+title: "Repositories"
 weight: 10
+aliases:
+- /docs/cloud-native-handbook/workflow/organizing-code-and-config/
 ---

-# Organizing Code and Config
+# Repositories

+When building on top of a cloud native platform all code and configuration should be version controlled.
+In Kubernetes, all deployment events are merely a result of updating a configuration file (referred to here as a Kubernetes manifest).
+Since all changes to code and config must be version controlled, we will use our repository as the origin of all changes to running software.
+This process is known as GitOps.

-Using a seperate repository for code and deployment manifests is recommended.
+When implementing a GitOps process, using a seperate repository for code and config (manifests) is recommended.
 The purpose of the code repo is solely to produce versioned software artifacts.
-The purpose of the config repo is solely to describe deployable software.
-Seperating these concerns provides multiple benefits.
+The purpose of the config repo is to deploy software.
+Seperating these concerns provides multiple benefits detailed below.

 ## Small Merges